LLwheaton/Platformer-Game/README.txt

 Java style guide used for project: https://google.github.io/styleguide/javaguide.html

 Stickman is a 2D platformer game where players control Stickman to progress through multiple levels by avoiding or killing enemy slimes, picking up coins, and reaching the chest at the end of each level!
-Stickman can

 A configuration file 'default.json' is given in the resources directory for the user to configure the quantities and positions of entities within a level.
 The current configuration file can change: